The Minute You Wake Up Dead: Production

+In February 2022, Cole Hauser, Morgan Freeman and Jaimie Alexander were confirmed as starring in the film.

 Filming began in Mississippi in February 2022.

-In May 2022, it was announced that Grindstone Entertainment will distribute the film in North America.
+In May 2022, it was announced that Grindstone Entertainment would be distributing the film in North America.

 Release

 The film was released in theaters, on demand and digital platforms on November 4, 2022 and was released on DVD and Blu-ray December 13, 2022.

 Reception

-The film has a 0% rating on Rotten Tomatoes based on six reviews.

-Lukas Spathis of Voices from the Balcony gave the movie one and a half stars out of 5, detailing that "The Minute You Wake up Dead is a weak movie that descends into being a bad one thanks to its insistence on using every trope."
+Critical response

+On The Guardian, Cath Clarke rated it 1/5 stars writing that "any minute you spend with this shonky thriller is likely to feel about 60 seconds too long: gone for ever, never to be clawed back."

+Box office

+Primarily a direct-to-video release, The Minute You Wake Up Dead had a very limited theatrical release, grossing $35,162 at the box office.